bergoid/rabot/README.rst

   where 'NAME' is either equal to the name of 'DIR' or to 'PREFIX' if the latter argument is given, 'YYYMMDDhhmmss' is the current datetime and 'RND' is a 3-character random alphanumerical string.

-  If omitted, DESTDIR will be the parent directory of DIR.
-If DIR is omitted too, the current working directory is taken as DIR.

   Paths inside the .tgz file will be relative to DIR's parent directory, unless you specify ROOTDIR, then they will be relative to ROOTDIR.
 DIR must